cicada-lang/cicada-solo/articles/inductive-datatype.md

 > **Hypothesis: parameters**
 >
-> During the definition of a inductive type, the parameters are in scope.
+> During the definition of a inductive type,
+> the parameters are in scope,
+> and the indexes are *not* in scope.

 > **Hypothesis: almost**
 >